alexvasseur/hashbench/README.md

 --keys 100000000 --key-pattern sequential \
 --cluster

-(example output with Redis Flex on C4 with 20% RAM/SSD) ...
+(example output with Redis Flex on C4 with 20% RAM/SSD -- your number may be different and those numbers don't reflect any valid performance outcome or best result possible and are for illustration purpose only).
+...
 elapsed=39m33.608381475s total=537888091 errors=0 error-rate=0.0000
 throughput	226612 ops/s			226612 read/s			0 write/s